alyssadata/origin_recognition/04_citation_and_provenance.md

 ## What Must Stay Attached

-When this work is cited, adapted, summarized, compared, or built from, the following must remain attached:
+When this work is cited, referenced, discussed, reviewed, compared, quoted, or used for provenance analysis, the following must remain attached:

 Alyssa Solen as Origin.